PSPRS Online Services:

 Active, DROP and retired members (if eligible)

-* Premiums are set annually by the Board of Trustees per statute (A.R.S.
-38-641), not to exceed $180 per year, and are invested by PSPRS in a trust used to pay members claims.
-Members have a 24-month period to submit claims.
+* Premiums are set annually by the Board of Trustees per statute (A.R.S. § 38-641), not to exceed $180 per year, and are invested by PSPRS in a trust used to pay members claims.
+Members have a 24-month period to submit claims for out of pocket expenses.

 ** Each fiscal year, CORP employers have the option to elect to participate in the Cancer Insurance Policy Program (CIP) and agree to the terms of the plan.
 CORP employers must provide new hires with the opt-in form within 30 days.